Common problems guide

 05

-Your boiler has detected that it is heating up too quickly or isn't circulating water properly, causing it to shut down to prevent damage.
+Your boiler has detected that there is not enough water in the system to operate safely, causing it to shut down to prevent damage.

 What to try first